 Instead, let’s talk about how you can protect yourself from would-be identity thieves.

 Credit Freezes are Better than Credit Monitoring, or Anything Else

-The credit monitoring service won’t prevent people from impersonating you – it just sounds the alarm after someone has already broken into your house and stolen your belongings.
+The credit monitoring service won’t prevent people from impersonating you.
+It just sounds the alarm after someone has already broken into your house.

 With a credit freeze (the lock on the door), you can prevent people from impersonating you.
 The credit freeze is a preventative measure and one of the easiest ways to protect yourself against identity theft.